Solomon Kane (comics): Titan Comics

+greenlit a four-issue mini series titled Solomon Kane: The Serpent Ring, written and drawn by Zircher and published in 2025.
+The story takes place in the 16th century in southern Europe and Africa and features the ancient "Serpent Ring" from Thoth-Amon (which is also featured in the Robert E: Howard stories The Phoenix on the Sword and The Haunter of the Ring which take place during the Hyborian age and in the 1930s, respectively).

 Collected editions

 Solomon Kane Volume 1: The Castle of the Devil, a trade paperback collection of the Dark Horse five-issue mini-series, was published in July 2009 (ISBN 1595822828).

 In February 2009, Dark Horse announced a new collection entitled The Saga of Solomon Kane - Soft Cover (ISBN 1595823174) which collected the 1970s Marvel stories.
 This 400+ page collection includes various stories from Savage Sword of Conan, Conan Saga, Kull and the Barbarians, Marvel Preview, Monsters Unleashed and Dracula Lives.

 In December 2009, Dark Horse announced a collection entitled Robert E. Howard Chronicles Slipcase - HC Box Set (ISBN 978-1-59582-407-3).

 Solomon Kane Volume 2: Death's Black Riders, a trade paperback collection of the Dark Horse four-issue mini-series, was published in October July 2010 (ISBN 1-59582-590-8).

 Solomon Kane Volume 3: Red Shadows, a trade paperback collection of the Dark Horse four-issue mini-series, was published in October December 2011 (ISBN 1-59582-878-8).

 In August 2021, Marvel reprints the Dark Horse edition of The Saga of Solomon Kane - Soft Cover (ISBN 1595823174) named Solomon Kane Original Marvel Years Omnibus a HC edition (ISBN 9781302925611).
 This Marvel reprinted HC book comes in 2 different dust jacket cover, the Direct Market (DM) CV and the Standard (ST) CV.